Brown (knee) won't return from the PUP list this season after undergoing a second surgery, Todd Archer of ESPN.com reports.

 Brown caught his sole target for 13 yards during Saturday's playoff loss to the Rams.
 He finished the regular season with five catches on eight targets for 54 yards across eight games.

-Brown was a full participant in Thursday's practiced, and appears to have fully recovered from his undisclosed illness.
-The second-year pro will suit up unhindered versus the Rams, and could be in line for increased offensive snaps with Allen Hurns (ankle) moved to injured reserve earlier in the week.
+Brown was a full participant in Thursday's practice and appears to have fully recovered from his undisclosed illness.
+The second-year pro will suit up unhindered versus the Rams, and could be in line for increased offensive snaps with Allen Hurns (ankle) having moved to injured reserve earlier in the week.

 Brown (illness) was a limited participant in Wednesday's practice.

 Brown was held out of Tuesday's practice entirely, so his limited participation is a step in the right direction.
 With either a limited or full practice Thursday, Brown would put himself on track to play in Saturday's divisional-round matchup with the Rams.
 If that's the case, he would likely be in line for an increased offensive role as the Cowboys look to replace Allen Hurns (ankle).